sjtumsd/crm_sim_nasa_exp_scripts/README.md

-# Scripts and instruction about how to reproduce the results in the paper
+# Scripts and Instructions

-/home/weihu/research/00_CRM_NASA_SIM/
+Clone the scripts and follow the below instructions to reproduce the results we published in the paper.

 ## Step 1 - Clone Chrono and scripts for the paper, then build Chrono software